 We've reviewed and checked out some great S.T.E.A.M. items over the last year.
 Here are some of our favorites.
 We've done a few reviews on some of these items so make sure you check them out!
 Some even have videos so that you can see it in action.

-- Osmo Wonder Kit. – We reviewed the Osmo Genius Kit a few months ago and my girls love it.
-They loved it so much that the Osmo Coding and Osmo Creative Set are on their Christmas lists for this year.
+3 – Osmo Games– We own the Osmo Genius Kit and a few other Osmo games.
+My kids love the Osmo world.
+They sit down and play (learn) for HOURS!
 I suggest getting a kit because it comes with a few games to play.
-These are fantastic hands on games that take screen time to a whole new level.
-The latest addition to the Osmo family is the Pizza Co. game that pairs math skills with your cooking skills.
+These are fantastic hands-on games that take screen time to a whole new level.

 - Kiwi Crate – They have S.T.E.A.M. crates for all ages!